Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/readme_developer.txt

 You can get 5 projects (take the HEAD)
 1/ sf.eclipse.javacc         to hack the plugin
 2/ sf.eclipse.javacc.feature to make a release
-3/ sf.eclipse.javacc.-web    to generate an update site 4/ sf.eclipse.javacc.help    to correct the help (you'll are welcome) 5/ sf.eclipse.javacc.help.feature to make a release of the help
+3/ sf.eclipse.javacc-web     to generate an update site 4/ sf.eclipse.javacc.help    to correct the help (you'll are welcome) 5/ sf.eclipse.javacc.help.feature to make a release of the help